-- Director of the Institute of Veterinary Medicine - · Dr. med. vet., University of Munich, Munich 1987
+- Director of the Institute of Veterinary Medicine - Dr. med. vet., University of Munich, Munich 1987

 The main interest of the laboratory is in the structural and functional analysis of mammalian genes and genomes.
-We are investigating the cause of different economical important genetic defects in livestock and other domesticated animals.
-So far our main focus was on porcine genes and their function, e.g. since several years we are analyzing the molecular origin of porcine hernia inguinalis and scrotalis.
-Using a whole genome scan we have identified several chromosomal regions that are linked to this disorder.
+We are investigating the cause of different economical important genetic traits and defects in livestock and other domestic animals.

+Currently we are working on the following projects

+- · Molecular genetics of Malvoy cataract

+- · Identification of the polled-locus in cattle

+- · Leg and feet quality in cattle

+- · Porcine hernia inguinalis and scrotalis

+- · Early embryonal death in cattle

+We are using whole genome association studies (WGAS) and next generation sequencing (NGS) techniques for the identification of chromosomal regions that are linked to the traits or disorders.
 Fine mapping, positional cloning and candidate gene analysis are used for further elucidation.
-However, we are also interested in other species, e.g. cattle, dog, horse, and sheep.

-In recent years we have also focused on the analysis of circulating nucleic acids (CNA) which we have identified in BSE infected cattle.
-Currently, we are using next generation sequencing technology to determine the repertoire of CNAs in man, cattle, and dog and associate differences in CNA patterns to diseases, e.g. cancer.
+In recent years we have also focused on the analysis of circulating nucleic acids (CNA).
+The repertoire of CNAs in man, cattle, and dog has been determined and differences in CNA patterns are analysed regarding different diseases, e.g. canine mamma carcinoma, or performance traits, e.g. bovine early pregnancy determination.